ganelson/inform-evolution/proposals/0005-removing-translates-into-unicode.md

 Note that Smiling Cat Face With Heart-Shaped Eyes is Unicode 0x1f63b, so is not representable in 16 bits.

+9. The alternative notations `unicode U+xxxx`, giving the number in hexadecimal, and `unicode "C"`, quoting the character directly in double-quotes, are also now permitted.
+Thus `unicode U+1F63B`, `unicode 128571` and `unicode "😻"` are all synonymous with `unicode Smiling Cat Face With Heart-Shaped Eyes`.

-9. Unicode characters beyond 0x20000 can, at the user's own risk, be written numerically.
+10. Unicode characters beyond 0x20000 can, at the user's own risk, be written numerically.
 In practice, they really aren't very useful, because hardly any fonts provide any of their characters.